Simple Rustic Shadow Box

 This is the fence I use for my directional wedding signs.

 I picked some pieces out of the scrap pile and cut them to size to fit the picture frame that would become my rustic shadow box.
-Be sure to do a dry fit to make sure your boards fit very snug.
+Be sure to do a dry fit to ensure your boards fit snugly.

-Liquid Nails is helpful to hold the boards in place
+Liquid Nails is Gelpful to Hold the Boards in Place

 I continued to glue (Liquid Nails) and clamp until the boards set up.
-For good measure I also used my nail gun to help give a secure hold.
+For good measure, I also used my nail gun to secure the hold.

 I gathered more boards and cut them to size.
-I didn’t have to rip any of the boards, they were the perfect size to leave a small gap between the boards.
+I didn’t have to rip any of the boards; they were the perfect size to leave a small gap between them.

 Of course I used my favorite d-rings on the back for hanging.
 I typically use 3 d-rings so that a shadow box can be hung horizontally as shown here, or vertically.